Sparse hypergraphs: new bounds and constructions: Using rainbow-cycle-free hypergraphs to construct sparse hypergraphs

-Therefore, to prove this theorem, it remains to consider the case when $\ma{H}'$ is $\ma{G}_r(6r-9,6)$-free.
-Lemma \ref{maxdeg} indicates that $\ma{H}'$ contains no vertex of degree three.
-Assume $\ma{H}'$ contains $\lambda$ degree two vertices and $\mu$ degree one vertices.
-Then we have $\lambda+\mu\le 7r-11$.
-Moreover, it naturally holds that Thus one can infer that $\lambda\ge 11$.
-Let us count the number of pairs $N:=\{(v,A):v\in A,A\in\ma{H},~v\in V(\ma{H}),~\deg(v)=2\}$.
-Observe that $N=2\lambda\ge 22$ and we only have seven edges.
-Then there exists at least one edge of $\ma{H}$ containing at least four degree two vertices (note that these four vertices must be located in four distinct vertex parts, so the theorem obviously holds for $r=3$).
-Without loss of generality, let $A_7$ be such an edge and set $A_1,A_2,A_3,A_4$ to be the four edges each of which contains a common degree two vertex with $A_7$.
+Since $N=2\lambda\ge 22$ and $|\ma{H}'|=7$, there exists at least one edge of $\ma{H}'$ that contains at least four degree two vertices (as these four vertices must be located in four distinct vertex parts, the theorem holds trivially for $r=3$).
+Assume that $A_7$ is the edge that contains at least four degree two vertices of $V(\ma{H}')$.
+Let $A_1,A_2,A_3,A_4$ be the four edges each of which shares a degree two vertex with $A_7$.
 For $1\le i\le 4$, let $A_7\cap A_i=\{a_i\}$.
-Now we can draw an auxiliary Table \ref{tab4deg2inone}.